JuliaJingYu/CRISP-DM-Project-of-Udacity-Data-Scientist-Nanodegree/README.md

 # CRISP-DM-Project-of-Udacity-Data-Scientist-Nanodegree

-Data Scientist Nanodegree of Udacity Project 1: Write a Data Science Blog
+Data Scientist Nanodegree of Udacity

+Project 1: Write a Data Science Blog: "Should You Find a Job in North America or Western Europe?"

 ## Table of Contents